juliaestrin/academic-kickstart/content/authors/admin/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
-user_groups:
+# user_groups:
-- Researchers
+# - Researchers
-- Visitors
+# - Visitors
----
+# ---

-My name is Julia and I am an undergradute at Northeastern University studying Electrical and Computer Engineering.
+I am currently in my final year at Northeastern University studying Electrical and Computer Engineering.
 My passion for engineering is two fold - the thrill of analytical problem solving and the potential to propel the sustainable development agenda.
-Through this website I plan to share the projects I have worked on as well as a little about my personal life.
+Through this website, I plan to share the projects I have worked on as well as a little about my personal life.